 In the beginning, they don’t tell you much about chronic pain.
 You are faced with the Fact it is chronic but it never really hits you, does it?
 Not right away.
 But what they don’t tell you, you have to learn the hard way.

 - There will be times you will not cope well.
-Pain is relentless and eventually that will get to you, either from outside stresses, or because it has worn you down and you will have troubles coping.
+Pain is relentless and eventually, that will get to you, either from outside stresses or because it has worn you down and you will have troubles coping.
 It does happen.
-It takes some times.
+It takes some time.
 Some adjustment and we get our balance again.
 This can happen more than once over time.

 - Every once in a while you will be in denial all over again.
 You will Want to be able to do or achieve something you know you can’t with the pain and simply ignore all you have learned about your pain.
 You will exceed your limits.
 It will be a painful lesson.